 However, why not build a short staycation into your night out?
 Save yourself the hassle of unavoidable waits for your taxis and uber and check-in to one of these properties that will also be hosting their own Sydney New Years Eve events in prime view of the main attractions.

-Pier One offers 189 guest rooms under the southern end of the Sydney Harbour Bridge and is a 106 year old former shipping wharf.
-If the plethora of pillow choices are anything to go by (ie. Pillow menu: Standard polyester pillows, plus feather/down, pure natural latex, contour memory foam and boomerang pillows on request) – its bound to be an experience taking you to realms of luxury many can only dream of.
+Pier One offers 189 guest rooms under the southern end of the Sydney Harbour Bridge and is a 106-year-old former shipping wharf.
+If the plethora of pillow choices are anything to go by (ie. Pillow menu: Standard polyester pillows, plus feather/down, pure natural latex, contour memory foam and boomerang pillows on request) – it’s bound to be an experience taking you to realms of luxury many can only dream of.

-The set up will be like it’s own makeshift festival with pop up bars pouring Absolut & Havana Rum cocktails, wine, craft beers and Chandon.
-The street style food stalls will be serving Seafood Paella, Kerrigan mini-burgers, Pork Bao Buns, Oyster Bars, Cheese & Charcuterie grazing tables.
+The set up will be like its own makeshift festival with pop up bars pouring Absolut & Havana Rum cocktails, wine, craft beers and Chandon.
+The street-style food stalls will be serving Seafood Paella, Kerrigan mini-burgers, Pork Bao Buns, Oyster Bars, Cheese & Charcuterie grazing tables.
 Live acts provide the soundtrack to the party to end all parties.

-The Novotel Darling Harbour’s in-house bar, asian kitchen and grill will play host to a cocktail masquerade ball.
+The Novotel Darling Harbour’s in-house bar, Asian kitchen and grill will play host to a cocktail masquerade ball.
 A 15th Century tradition reserved only for the most elite, it was a playful way to bring a crowd together as they attempted to guess one’s identity.
 The colour choice and design, a discreet means to assert freedom of speech, emotion or send hidden messages to one another.

 The Deck Restaurant’s private venue space, Palais, is the most coveted ticket within the Luna Park space and the best vantage point at Harbour Party just 600 metres away from the main attraction.
 Canapes and a select Chef’s carvery will be served with a premium selection of wines, beer and house spirits.
-The private boardwalk features prime view of the main landmarks for the fireworks show and tickets include priority entry to the Big Top, all Luna Park rides and Crystal Palace VIP lounges.
+The private boardwalk features a prime view of the main landmarks for the fireworks show and tickets include priority entry to the Big Top, all Luna Park rides and Crystal Palace VIP lounges.